thosgood/this-weeks-finds/markdown/101-151/week142.md

 > The indebtedness of the present work to the work of Baez and Dolan
 > goes further than that of \[H/M/P\].
 The second ingredient of the
 > Baez/Dolan definition, after "opetopic set", is the concept of
 > "universal cell".
-The Baez/Dolan definition of weak n-category
+The Baez/Dolan definition of weak $n$-category
 > achieves the remarkable feat of specifying the composition structure
 > by universal properties taking place in an opetopic set.
 In
 > particular, a (weak) opetopic (higher-dimensional) category is an